 - taking bile acid sequestrants

-Check your multivitamin too – that might already have adequate vitamin K2 in it.
+I recommend having your levels tested before supplementing, however.
+Also check your multivitamin too – that might already have adequate vitamin K2 in it.

 Vitamin K2 partners

-As mentioned above, the two principal partners of vitamin K2 are vitamins D and A. These are both involved with the calcium action of K2.
+The two principal partners of vitamin K2 are vitamins D and A. These are both involved with the calcium action of K2.
 For this reason, we should make sure that we obtain vitamins K2, D, and A during the same day either from foods or supplements.
 (Doesn’t have to be at the same time of the day, but during the same day.)

 The anti-coagulant Warfarin interferes with vitamin K – both K1 and K2.
 It is recommended that you don’t take vitamin K supplements while taking warfarin.
 This interaction is not seen with other anti-coagulants so check with your doctor, as it might be appropriate if you are using some other anti-coagulant to continue your vitamin K supplements too.